JakeCureton/Uni/README.md

 - Once installed, use a database tool such as HeidiSql "https://www.heidisql.com/download.php" to connect to your MySQL server with root password you setup.

-- Download [https://github.com/JakeCureton/Uni/blob/main/customers.sql](customers.sql) from this git and import into your database using HeidiSql.
+- Download [https://github.com/JakeCureton/Uni/blob/main/customers.sql] (customers.sql) from this git and import into your database using HeidiSql.

 - Create a new user and set it priviledges for atm database.